-Proposed: To add To Remove To amend 6.2.0 The Board of Directors, consistent with their responsibility to set dues as required to maintain a Legal Contingency Fund specifi action taken against the organization.
-The target balance of this then \$100.00 per school will require membership approved fically to handle the prevention or respor nse to legal than \$100.00 per school will require membership approval.
-Rationale (Why this motion is being put forward): The last legal levy was in September 2017, in the amount of \$30.00 pe The Board has the responsibility to set member dues, this is consisten The Premise of a Legal Contingency Fund, its target balance, or the use Intended Outcomes of the Motion (What is the desired effect of the nt with that process. change):Enables the Board to properly execute fiduciary responsibilities to the e membership.
-Moved By: MEI (Thiessen) Seconded E By: Walnut Grove (Juteau) Board Recommendations Recommended Action: To defeat approve 🔲 No Recommendation
+Proposed: To add To Remove To amend ----------- -- -------- -- ----------- -- ----------

+6.2.0 The Board of Directors, consistent with their responsibility to set dues for the membership, will apply a legal fund surcharge as required to maintain a Legal Contingency Fund specifically to handle the prevention or response to legal action taken against the organization.
+The target balance of this contingency is \$50,000.
+A levy in the amount greater than \$100.00 per school will require membership approval.

-Comments:
+- The last legal levy was in September 2017, in the amount of \$30.00 per school. - The Board has the responsibility to set member dues, this is consistent with that process. - The Premise of a Legal Contingency Fund, its target balance, or the uses of its funds remain unchanged.

+• Enables the Board to properly execute fiduciary responsibilities to the membership.

-Currently, if BCSS found itself receiving notice of legal action after the AGM, there would be no way for the legal levy to be approved.
+Moved By: MEI (Thiessen) Seconded By: Walnut Grove (Juteau) Board Recommendations Recommended Action: ] To defeat To approve No Recommendation Comments: Currently, if BCSS found itself receiving not ice of legal action after the AGM, there would be no way for the legal levy to be approved.